top of page

 Mira Awad on Home, Art, and Belonging

 Even before coming in, it was clear to me that there’s a very talented and meticulous mind/soul behind this business.
 It’s absolutely beautiful.
+Every tiny detail is thought through, every color, shape, and material was carefully and lovingly chosen.

 A photo of Melanie Dal Canton